Guitarist/Composer, Jonathan Freilich has been an active part of the New Orleans music scene since his arrival there in

 He is featured on over 21 recordings ranging from Klezmer to Afro-Cuban and avant-garde orchestra music.
 Recently he put out two CD’s of a large orchestra playing his original compositions, a small group, and played on Marianne Faithfull’s latest release.
 Many of these recordings are either Big Easy or Offbeat entertainment award winners across a number of categories.
 He also has music featured in films and TV shows (Andy Richter conquers the Universe, The Dukes of Hazzard(Warner Home Video) as well as commercials for companies such as Southwest Airlines and Mercedes.

-Recent work includes a comic-satirical opera, Bang the Law, about a couple of New Orleans lawyers and their movements through New Orleans class detritus after Hurricane Katrina, a two movement orchestral fantasy about Elias Cannetti at carnival, formation of a new quintet to play new original compositions, an octet reduction of Peter and the Wolf for a New Orleans Contemporary Art Center/Guggenheim foundation presentation.
-Most recently he completed work on a second opera, ee me & cummings thee which premiered in New Orleans in Nov.
+His work includes 4 completed and performed operatic works: a comic-satirical opera, Bang the Law, about a couple of New Orleans lawyers and their movements through New Orleans class detritus after Hurricane Katrina, a two movement orchestral fantasy about Elias Cannetti at carnival, formation of a new quintet to play new original compositions, an octet reduction of Peter and the Wolf for a New Orleans Contemporary Art Center/Guggenheim foundation presentation; a second opera, ee me & cummings thee which premiered in New Orleans in Nov.
 2011.
+2019 saw the completion of two operas.
+One a hyper-collaborative project with writer, Bernard Pearce, The Coronation, on the selecting of queen bees.
+In June 2019 he wrote an operetta on the Dirty Letters of James Joyce to Nora Barnacle, titled Darling, Please do not be offended at what I wrote.

 He is the subject of the one hour radio documentary Jonathan Freilich’s Freedom Double-O Naked Klezmer Jazz Latin Boogaloo: The Radio Documentary by award winning documentarian, David Kunian and was the 2008 Louisiana Governors’ Music Fellowship Award recipient.
 This year he figured as a Rising Star guitarist in Downbeat’s Critics Poll.

 Freilich was born Oct.13, 1968 in Philadelphia, Pa.
 He spent most of his early years, up until a late teenager in London, England before moving to Los Angeles in 1985.
 Thereafter, he moved to Santa Cruz, Ca in 1987 before the 1989 move to New Orleans.
 Currently, he is residing in Los Angeles after completing further studies in composition at California Institute of the Arts.